- Folks, now here's a story 'bout Minnie the Moocher...

 - Pie-Eyed: Bimbo, typical of the animation style of the time.

-- Rotoscoping: Its impressive use of rotoscoping to transfer Cab Calloway's dance moves onto the walrus is likely the reason the short appears on The 50 Greatest Cartoons list.
+- Rotoscoping: Cab Calloway's dance moves were rotoscoped on the walrus.
 Calloway himself is said to have gotten a kick out of the end result, and would lend his singing and dance moves to two more Betty Boop shorts.

 - The Runaway: Betty

 - Talking Animal: Bimbo, the Walrus, the cat and her kittens.

 - That Poor Plant: To show how terrible Betty's parents' cooking is, a flower on the table tries some of the hasenpfeffer, instantly loses all its petals, and dies.